MicrosoftDocs/m365copilot-docs/docs/agents-are-apps.md

 Declarative agents and API plugins each have their own definition schemas.
 The definition file for a declarative agent is referenced from the `copilotExtensions` object of the app manifest.

-The following example references a declarative agent:
+The following example shows how to reference a declarative agent:

 ```json
     "copilotExtensions": {